MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-deploy-new-environment-with-ERP-template.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-Finance and operations apps have been re-imagined as an application hosted by Microsoft Dataverse.
+Finance and operations apps have been reimagined as an application hosted by Microsoft Dataverse.
 No longer do customers need to deploy their enterprise resource planning (ERP) system separately from their low-code and other Dynamics 365 platform applications.
 Additionally, most administrative actions in Power Platform are available through the admin center and an API-based experience.

-In this tutorial, you'll learn how to:
+In this tutorial, learn how to:

-- Visit the Power Platform admin center and create a new environment using a template based on your assigned license.
+- Go to the Power Platform admin center and create a new environment using a template based on your assigned license.
 - Deploy a developer-focused sandbox using PowerShell to use with X++ code.
 - Delete an environment when no longer in use.